 GNU wget can send custom cookies in two practical ways. --load-cookies reads a Netscape-format cookie jar and still applies the stored domain, path, secure, and expiry rules, while --header='Cookie: ...' sends one raw cookie line exactly as written for a narrow one-off request.

 Copied cookies should be treated like temporary credentials.
-Keep them out of shared directories and shell history when possible, confirm that the response body is really the authenticated result you expected, and remove the cookie material when the check is finished.
+Store cookie jars in a private path, keep raw Cookie headers out of shared shell history when possible, confirm that the response body is really the authenticated result you expected, and remove the cookie material when the check is finished.

 Related: How to save session cookies in wget